Mostafa3la2/TheMovieDatabase/README.md

 - **Responsibilities**: Data retrieval from remote or local sources.
 - **Components**:
   - `Repositories`: `MovieRepository`, `MockMovieRepository`

+### Dependency Injection

+There is a simple dependency injection solution impelemted that provides mocking each layer of the structure for testing

 ## Error Handling

 - **Custom `ErrorPopupView`**: Displays error messages.